-and Massage Therapy
+Massage Therapy and Acupressure Points

-A Skilled Massage Therapist can use Acupressure points and therapeutic bodywork techniques to:
+A skilled massage therapist can use Acupressure points and therapeutic bodywork techniques to:

 • Relieve pain and discomfort in specific areas